Hui-Ying/Graphene-automatic-detection/README.md

 ## Dataset
+The graphene dataset was prepared with a mechanical exfoliation method on several SiO2 substrates.
+The images were taken using an optical microscope with x20, x50 and x100.
 The original dataset is provided by [Nanoelectronics lab](http://nano.phys.ncku.edu.tw) at National Cheng Kung University.

 ## Labeling
 The labeling software used for this project is [Labelbox](https://labelbox.com).

 A generated json file from Labelbox will then converted into [COCO dataset]() for use.

 [Details]()

 ## UNet Architecture
 Click [here](https://www.youtube.com/watch?v=2nHsBEQst7g) to check the Youtube tutorial!
+In this project, UNet architecture was implemented to segment the background and the graphene flakes.
 - The architecture is as follows. [cite]
+- Images to demonstrate.

 ## Bi-Threshold-Net architecture(BT-Net)